cross border workers switzerland guide

 16. Telecom

-Some mobile service providers (like Swisscom) make all of their mobile plans accessible to cross-border workers with G permits.
+Some mobile service providers make all of their mobile plans accessible to cross-border workers with G permits.
 Others (like Yallo) only let you get mobile plans if you live in Switzerland.
 All Swiss prepaid mobile offers are available to non-residents, and many prepaid offers and optional bundles deliver similar value-for-money to mobile plans.
 You can compare Swiss prepaid offers by selecting "Prepaid offers" under "Plan or prepaid" in the interactive mobile plan comparison.

 More on this topic: